x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find contacts by name keywords.
-2. AddressBook parses the keywords and search mode.
+2. CustomerRelationBook parses the keywords and search mode.
-3. AddressBook validates the command format.
+3. CustomerRelationBook validates the command format.
-4. AddressBook searches for contacts matching the keywords.
+4. CustomerRelationBook searches for contacts matching the keywords.
-5. AddressBook displays matching contacts.
+5. CustomerRelationBook displays matching contacts.
-6. AddressBook displays a console message indicating the number of contacts found.
+6. CustomerRelationBook displays a console message indicating the number of contacts found.

     Use case ends.

 **Extensions**

 * 2a.
 No keywords provided.
   * 2a1.
-AddressBook displays error message.
+CustomerRelationBook displays error message.
   * Use case ends.

 * 2b.
 Invalid search mode specified.
   * 2b1.
-AddressBook displays error message with valid modes.
+CustomerRelationBook displays error message with valid modes.
   * Use case resumes at step 1.

 * 4a.
 No contacts match the keywords.
   * 4a1.
-AddressBook displays empty list.
+CustomerRelationBook displays empty list.
   * 4a2.
-AddressBook displays message indicating no contacts found.
+CustomerRelationBook displays message indicating no contacts found.
   * Use case ends.